Croissanton/TurnQuest/Documentation/Contractual Project Documents/documentation.md

 - PlayerManager
 	 - A class responsible for managing player's data in the game.
 	- Reads the player's data that are stored in a json file.
-- ItemManager
-	 - A class responsible for managing items' data in the game.
-	- Reads the items' data that are stored in a json file.
 - UserManager
 	- A class responsible for managing authentication data in the game.
 	- Through this class user is added to the database, user's authentication is checked.